 If your child is entitled to free or subsidised transport, only use it if absolutely necessary.

 If your child pays a fare to use public transport, only use it if absolutely necessary.
 Social distancing requirements will mean reduced capacity on public transport.
 Access may be restricted.

 You can check if your child is entitled to and apply for:

 We will make transport arrangements as soon as possible.
-Short notice may mean a delay to in us putting your transport back in place.
+Short notice may mean a delay in us putting your transport in place.